mmiele/TechnicalNotes/DASH/Network/P4/samples/p4-basic-forwarding.md

 In this exercise, the control plane logic is already implemented.
 As part of bringing up the Mininet instance, the **make run** command will **install packet-processing rules in the tables of each switch**.
 These are defined in the `sX-runtime.json` files, where X corresponds to the switch number.

+### Important

-Important: We use P4Runtime to install the control plane rules.
-The content of files sX-runtime.json refer to specific names of tables, keys, and actions, as defined in the P4Info file produced by the compiler (look for the file build/basic.p4.p4info.txt after executing make run).
+**P4Runtime** is used to install the **control plane rules**.
+The content of files **sX-runtime.json** refer to specific names of tables, keys, and actions, as defined in the **P4Info** file produced by the compiler (look for the file build/basic.p4.p4info.txt after executing make run).
 Any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in these sX-runtime.json files.

 ## References